M1r1c1e/alx-low_level_programming/0x00-hello_world/readme.md

-this project is about C programing and how to run c files
+this project is about C programing language and how to exercute and write in C language